-In our overview of the EU GDPR (General Data Protection Regulation) we zoomed in on several aspects to consider in your GDPR compliance journey, such as the need for a GDPR strategy, information management aspects, the role of information management and security, the essential data subject rights, including ‘new’ rights such as the right to data portability and right to erasure, the broader scope of personal data and identifiers under the GDPR, the essential data processing principles, the legal grounds for lawfully processing personal data and far more.
+In our overview of the EU GDPR (General Data Protection Regulation) we zoomed in on several aspects to consider in your GDPR compliance journey, such as the need for a GDPR strategy, the importance of GDPR awareness, the role of information management and security, the essential data subject rights, including ‘new’ rights such as the right to data portability and right to erasure, the broader scope of personal data and identifiers under the GDPR, the essential data processing principles, the legal grounds for lawfully processing personal data and far more.